 Q: What was your career path?
 How long have you been doing this?

-A: I have been doing music full-time for 6 years.
+A: I have been doing music full-time for over 8 years.
 I signed to Republic Records in 2018 after my first album started gaining serious traction.
 After a few years with a major label, I decided independent life suited me more and I haven't looked back since.
 When I was younger I wanted to be an airline pilot, however after being involved in a near-death experience while flying, it reshaped the way I view life, and began chasing my first love, music.

 Q: How would you describe your style?